holly257/DSA-Stack-and-Queue/README.md

     - Implement a isEmpty() function outside the Queue class that allows you to check if the queue is empty or not
     - Implement a display() function outside of the Queue class that lets you display what's in the queue.
     - Remove Spock from the queue and display the resulting queue.

+#### Next
+7. Create a queue class using Doubly linked List
+8. Queue implementation using a stack
+9. Square dance pairing
+10. The Ophidian Bank